Castle Rock Season 2 Trailer Here to Put You into Misery

 Andre Holland and Bill Skarsgard in Castle Rock season 1, image via Dana Starbard/Hulu

-First of all, unlike some shows based on Stephen King works, Castle Rock is an anthology series.
+First of all, unlike some shows based on Stephen King works (such as The Stand, which has cast Alexander Skarsgard as Randall Flagg), Castle Rock is an anthology series.
 While season 2 looks to be a completely different story from season 1, there may be some connections between the two.
 So let’s review season 1.

 As you might know already, the bulk of the action in season 1 takes place in Castle Rock, Maine.
 Absurdly handsome Andre Holland, as lawyer Henry Deaver, returns to his titular hometown because of a mystery.
 It’s really more of a mystery prisoner, though, whom guards discover in a long-mothballed section of the Shawshank prison.
 Yes, that one.
 The mystery prisoner, played by the also ridiculously good-looking Bill Skarsgard, won’t speak except to say Henry’s name.
 Henry, meanwhile, is none too thrilled about returning home, since the town holds mostly bad memories for him.
 He went missing as a boy, during which his father died, and people kind of blamed him for it.